Analysis and X-ray tomography: The geometry of Euclidean geodesics

 \begin{ex} Which of the following are dynamical systems on~$\R$? \begin{enumerate}[(a)] \item $\phi_t(z)=z+3t$. \item $\phi_t(z)=4$. \item $\phi_t(z)=z^t$. \item $\phi_t(z)=z-t^2$. \item $\phi_t(z)=e^{-2t}z$. \item $\phi_t(z)=z+tz$. \end{enumerate} Explain briefly. \end{ex}

 The geodesic flow is a dynamical system on the sphere bundle.
 It is simply given by

 The geodesic flow could be equally well defined on any bundle $\R^n\times A$ for $A\subset\R^n$ with the same formula.
-The most natural choices are $A=\R^n$ (all velocities possible) and $A=S^{n-1}$ (unit speed geodesics).
+The most natural choices are $A=\R^n$ (all velocities possible) and $A=\Sphere^{n-1}$ (unit speed geodesics).
 This is what we meant above by saying that unit speed geodesics make fibers compact.

-\begin{ex} Why cannot the geodesic flow on~$\R^n$ be a dynamical system on~$\R^n$?
-How does moving to the sphere bundle help? \end{ex}

 As in the case of geodesics, dynamical systems are often studied on manifolds.
 Then there is a vector field~$W$ on the manifold~$Z$ so that for any initial point $z\in Z$ the function $f(t)=\phi_t(z)$ solves the differential equation $f'(t)=W(f(t))$.
-Such a vector field is called the generator of the flow.
+Such a vector field is called the generator of the flow, and an illustration is attempted in figure~\ref{fig:flow}.
 Whenever~$\phi$ is smooth enough, the generator exists and can be computed by differentiating the flow with respect to~$t$ --- that is, $W(z)=\partial_t\phi_t(z)|_{t=0}$.
 One can also impose much more structure on a flow but it will not be necessary for us here.
 We only remark that the geodesic flow can be seen as a contact flow or a Hamiltonian flow.

 \begin{ex} On the real line~$\R$ a vector field can be considered to be just a function $\R\to\R$.
 Go back to the dynamical systems of exercise~\ref{ex:ds1}.
 What are their generators? \end{ex}